I'm Always Behind No Matter How Hard I Work!>

 What would you say if she were trying, but it was very hard for her, and she felt discouraged?

 Do you have all that answered and written down?
 Ok, now if they are kind and compassionate and encouraging answers, practice them as often as you can on yourself--start with using them with each step you take toward your goal.
+These words should feel good--challenging but inspiring, energizing.
+They should lead you to believe that you can do this, and if you make a mistake or fail, you are just as lovable as if you don't.

 Now for Step Four